LevkoBe/ChessCraft/README.md

 Throughout the development process, Levko and Varvara engaged in open discussions, collaborated on reviews, and offered valuable suggestions for improvements and fixes.
 While Levko demonstrated more initiative and generated additional ideas, both authors played integral roles in bringing ChessCraft to fruition.

-For more information about Levko Beniakh and their projects, visit [Author's Website] or check out their GitHub profile [GitHub Profile Link].
-Stay updated on Varvara Chornomorets' contributions and future endeavors by following them on social media.
+For more information about **[Levko Beniakh](https://www.linkedin.com/in/levko-beniakh-91a2422b4/)** and their projects, check out their [GitHub profile](https://github.com/LevkoBe).
+Stay updated on **[Varvara Chornomorets](https://www.linkedin.com/in/varvara-chornomorets-005a262a2/)**' contributions and future endeavors by following them on social media.

+> You may also like: TanksGame
+>